Key Questions to Ask Your MP

-With a general election confirmed for the 4th of July, we want to ensure that all party candidates know the strength of public feeling around the harm children face when using smartphones and social media.
+With a new Government in place, it is time for our new parliamentarians to focus on the urgency of smartphone harm.
+Join us in ensuring that all MP's know the strength of public feeling around the harm children face when using smartphones and social media.

 Key questions to ask your MP and answers for them:

-Are they aware of social media and smartphones' harm to children and young people?
+Are they aware of the harm of social media and smartphone to children and young people?
 Do they recognise that it is not just the content that is a problem but the “addictive by design” smartphone itself?

 • See HERE for examples.